 2” tyres are not for on-road round-the-world riding but nor is the touring set-up with 40mm tyres and 60psi, best suited to rugged, rocky terrain.
 Riding through rough country is easier and faster on lower pressure.
 You can only achieve this with wider tyres.
 You don’t waste energy bouncing around.
 Your tyres conform to uneven ground.
 Knobs on the tyres stop you sliding out in corners.
 This all allows you to move faster in particular terrain.

 Some bikes offered as being for off-road travel, don’t have room for mudguards (fenders) or much rear luggage-carrying ability.
-The Congo-Nile trail comes to mind.
-And the Munda Biddi and many trails in North America.
+We prefer to include mudguards on all the bikes we make.

 Tyre Boot As An Emergency Repair